JuliaDataScience/JuliaDataScience/contents/dataframes_performance.md

 If you pass **`compress=true`, `CategoricalArrays.jl` will try to compress the underlying categorical to the smallest possible representation in `UInt`**.
 For example, the previous `categorical` vector would be represented as an unsigned integer of size 8 bits `UInt8` (mostly because this is the smallest unsigned integer available in Julia):

-[^bigdata]: also notice that regular data is not big data.
-So if you are dealing primarily with big data please take caution in capping your categorical values.
+[^bigdata]: also notice that regular data (about <10 000 rows) is not big data (about >100 000 rows).
+So, if you are dealing primarily with big data please take caution in capping your categorical values.

 ```jl
 s = """